Emirate of Abu Dhabi: Economy

 The Emirate exported 747.2 million barrels of crude oil in 2010.
-Japan, the top importer, received around 35.6 per cent of the Emirate's total crude oil exports.
-In 2011, the Emirate exported 10.0 million metric tons of refined petroleum products, of which the Netherlands bought 16.9 per cent, followed by Japan, which purchased 13.9 per cent.
+Japan, the top importer, received around 35.6% of the Emirate's total crude oil exports.
+In 2011, the Emirate exported 10.0 million metric tons of refined petroleum products, of which the Netherlands bought 16.9%, followed by Japan, which purchased 13.9%.
 One of the main oil pipelines is the Habshan–Fujairah oil pipeline.
 The Emirate's LNG exports increased by AED 2,973.0 million in 2011 compared with 2010, reaching AED 17,128.2 million.
-Japan topped the list of importers by 98.4 per cent of the LNG exports value, followed by India by 1.0 per cent in 2011.
+Japan topped the list of importers by 98.4% of the LNG exports value, followed by India by 1.0% in 2011.
 The Emirate imported 828,093.9 million cubic feet of natural gas in 2011, at a daily average of 2,268.8 million cubic feet.

-The inflation rate in 2011 was 1.9 per cent.
+The inflation rate in 2011 was 1.9%.
 This was a result of an increase in the CPI from 119.3 points in 2010 to 121.6 points in 2011.

-The National Bank of Abu Dhabi (NBAD) is the largest lender bank in the emirate and the second-largest lender in the federation.
-NBAD has the largest market capitalization among UAE banks.
+The First Abu Dhabi Bank (FAB) is the largest lender bank in the emirate and the second-largest lender in the federation.
+FAB has the largest market capitalization among UAE banks.
 The government has put in efforts to diversify the economy and invest in other areas such as the service and tourism industry.
 The capital city has seen various construction projects and the opening of shopping malls.
 The opening of the Emirates Palace marked the opening of the most expensive hotel ever built.
 The annual Abu Dhabi Grand Prix is a Formula One motor race held in the capital city, which further attracts tourists.
 Apart from the capital city, the Abu Dhabi Desert Challenge is held in the countryside and the tourism board is trying to highlight other places in the emirate.

-The Emirate encourages major international film productions which boost employment and the economy in general.
+The Emirate encourages major international film productions, which boost employment and the economy in general.
 A 2019 report stated that the Film Commission provides "30% cashback on production and post-production spend in the Emirate".
-As a result, films such as shot many scenes in Abu Dhabi and in nearby areas, including Mission: Impossible – Fallout, War Machine, and in 2018, 6 Underground.
-For the filming of the latter movie, the UAE military worked with the crew, providing soldiers as extras as well as aircraft that appear in the film.
-Production designer Jeffrey Beecroft made this comment: "I’ve shot a lot of military stuff with Michael, but I never had the ability to have six Apache [helicopters], 10 Black Hawks and soldiers".
+As a result, film production teams have shot many scenes in Abu Dhabi and in nearby areas, including Mission: Impossible – Fallout, War Machine, and in 2018, 6 Underground.
+For the filming of the latter, the UAE military worked with the crew, providing soldiers as extras as well as aircraft that appear in the film.
+Production designer Jeffrey Beecroft said, "I’ve shot a lot of military stuff with Michael, but I never had the ability to have six Apache [helicopters], 10 Black Hawks and soldiers".